Scroll to content

 In addition, students will regularly work with root words, applying changes that reinforce the spelling rules they’ve learned.
 As part of their spelling homework, they are responsible for checking their work at home to ensure accuracy.
 Thank you for your support in helping reinforce these practices.

-• Times tables will be tested every Wednesday.
-Children will be given 6 minutes to complete the multiplication and division facts up to 12x.
+• Times tables will be tested every TuesdayChildren will be given 6 minutes to complete the multiplication and division facts up to 12x.
 This forms part of a tracker as children work through awards.
 Each week they will focus on a different times table individualised to their learning up to 12x12.
 If children achieve all times tables up to 12, they will begin mixed.
+It is expected that children should know all of their times tables and pass 1-12 by the end of Autumn Term.

-• Reading homework will be set every Tuesday.
+• Reading homework will be set every Wednesday.
 I will be giving the input during the school day and then the following week we will mark the questions which children must have completed at home.

 • The Year 6 Reading Challenge challenges children to read at least 100 pages per week to an adult outside of school each week with a minimum of 3 times or more.
 Personal Organisers are collected in every Wednesday.
 If they have read at least 3 times a week, every week, all term, they will receive a special reward.